The industrial-style bathroom

 Modern with clean lines

-Materials, shapes and colors for an industrial-style bathroom
+Materials, colors, and shapes for an industrial-style bathroom

-In its beginnings, the industrial style turned necessity into a virtue: Old industrial buildings were especially cheap to rent, and, starting in the 1960s, they were increasingly converted into apartments.
-Since tenants renting these spaces often couldn’t afford lavish furnishings or expensive renovations, the look evolved with its bare walls, exposed pipes, and soaring ceilings.
-Industrial design in the bathroom is defined by the following:
+In its early days, the industrial style made a virtue out of necessity: old industrial buildings were particularly inexpensive to rent and, starting in the 1960s, were increasingly used as apartments.
+Since tenants often lacked the funds for extravagant furnishings and elaborate renovations, the look emerged with unplastered walls, exposed pipes, and high ceilings.
+Industrial design in the bathroom is characterized by specific materials, colors, and shapes.

 Materials

-The materials used in an industrial-style bathroom set a rough tone right from the start.
-Exposed stone or concrete defines the walls, though natural stone and marble can also be used—as long as the overall look is kept restrained rather than opulent.
-Industrial-style bathroom furniture often features metal and glass elements, which work especially well in combination with dark wood.
+The materials used in an industrial-style bathroom set the rugged tone.
+Unfinished stone or concrete dominate the walls, though natural stone and marble can also be used, as long as the overall look remains understated rather than opulent.
+Industrial-style bathroomfurniture often features metal and glass elements, which can be combined with dark wood.

-The color palette is generally kept deep and understated.
-Gray and black underscore the understated style and work perfectly together with both modern bathroom design and minimalist concepts.
-A white bathroom in an industrial style can also work well, though the color accents in this case should otherwise focus on dark wood, exposed brick, and bathroom plants, if desired.
-Earthy or rusty tones work well in subtle accents.
+The color palette is also on the darker and more muted side.
+Gray and black reinforce the understated aesthetic and blend perfectly with both modern bathroom design and the minimalist concept.
+A white bathroom in an industrial style can also work, but otherwise, color accents should be limited primarily to dark wood, brick walls, and, if desired, plants for the bathroom.
+Earthy or rusty tones work well in subtle shades.

 Design language

-Functionality and clarity take center stage when it comes to the shapes used.
-You won’t find any ornate curves or playful elements in an industrial-style bathroom.
-Focus on clean lines and sharp edges instead.
+When it comes to design, functionality and simplicity take center stage.
+You won’t find any excessive curves or whimsical elements in an industrial-style bathroom.
+Instead, opt for clean lines and sharp angles.

 Designing an industrial-style bathroom

-Thanks to its emphasis on clean lines, the industrial-style bathroom works perfectly in combination with many modern bathroom elements.
+Thanks to its emphasis on clean lines, the industrial-style bathroom pairs perfectly with many modern bathroom fixtures.

-The unfinished character makes a lot of things easier in industrial-style bathrooms.
-When combined with minimalist furnishings, you can create an extremely stylish bathroom with relatively little effort and expense.
+The raw, unfinished look makes designing an industrial-style bathroom much easier.
+When combined with minimalist furnishings, it allows you to create a stylish bathroom with relatively little effort and at a low cost.

-The industrial look invites you to integrate what is already there into the design.
-If the walls aren’t plastered yet or if there are exposed pipes somewhere, you shouldn’t let it bother you.
-On the contrary: In the industrial-style bathroom, raw elements like these serve as a trendy design feature.
+The industrial look encourages you to incorporate existing elements.
+If the walls aren’t plastered yet or if there are exposed pipes somewhere, that doesn’t have to be a problem.
+On the contrary: in an industrial-style bathroom, these raw elements become a trendy design feature.

-Minimalism defines the industrial charm, but make sure to strike a healthy balance.
-In the end, your bathroom should above all exude a cozy and inviting atmosphere.
-The right amount of lighting in the right places and lively accents such as wood or plants create the perfect balance here.
+Minimalism defines the industrial charm, but be sure to exercise good judgment.
+After all, a bathroom should, above all, exude a cozy, inviting atmosphere.
+Appropriate, ample lighting and vibrant accents—such as wood or plants—create the perfect balance here.